One Hierarchy Spawns Another: Graph Deconstructions and the Complexity Classification of Conjunctive Queries: Introduction

-{\bf Consistency, pebble games, and logarithmic space.} The study of so-called consistency algorithms has a long tradition in the study of constraint satisfaction and homomorphism problems.
+The study of so-called consistency algorithms has a long tradition in research on constraint satisfaction and homomorphism problems.
 Such algorithms are typically efficient and simple heuristics that can detect inconsistency (that is, that an instance is a \emph{no} instance) and are based on local reasoning.
-Identifying cases of these problems where such algorithms provide a sound and complete decision procedure has been a central theme in the tractability theory of these problems (see for example~\cite{KolaitisVardi00-gametheoretic,DalmauKolaitisVardi02-treewidth,BartoKozik09-boundedwidth,ChenDalmau05-hypertree,BulatovKrokhinLarose08-dualities,AtseriasWeyer-Consistency}).
+Identifying cases of these problems where such algorithms provide a sound and complete decision procedure has been a central theme in the tractability theory of these problems (see for example~\cite{KolaitisVardi00-gametheoretic,DalmauKolaitisVardi02-treewidth,BartoKozik09-boundedwidth,ChenDalmau05-hypertree,BulatovKrokhinLarose08-dualities,AtseriasWeyer-Consistency,ChenDalmauGrussien13-ACandfriends}).

+Seminal work of Koalitits and Vardi~\cite{KolaitisVardi00-gametheoretic} showed that certain natural consistency algorithms could be viewed as determining the winner in certain Ehrenfeucht-Fra\"{i}ss\'{e} type pebble games~\cite{EbbinghausFlum95-finitemodeltheory}.
+Since this work, there has been sustained effort devoted to presenting pebble games that solve cases of the homomorphism problem.
+For example, there is a study of pebble games that solve $\HOMP{\fancya}$ when the class $\fG$ of graphs of structures from $\fancya$ has bounded treewidth \cite{DalmauKolaitisVardi02-treewidth,AtseriasBulatovDalmau-kconsistency}, and also when $\fG$ has bounded pathwidth~\cite{Dalmau05-linear}.